Fisher Investments Review

 New clients

-This person will start by getting a general understanding of your financial situation.
+The Investment Counselor will start by getting a general understanding of your financial situation.

 Investment philosophy

-Fisher offers 3 things to its clients:
+Fisher offers three things to its clients:

 - Personalized service